 The abundance of the eukaryotic pico- and nano-phytoplankton was measured by flow cytometry onboard the Amundsen with a FACS Aria Instrument (Becton Dickinson, San Jose, CA, USA) following the protocol of Marie1999.

-In transect 300 and 600 (Fig. 10), the abundance of pico- and nano-phytoplankton reached maximal values around 5000 and 3000 cells mL-1 respectively.
+In transect 300 and 600 (Fig. 11), the abundance of pico- and nano-phytoplankton reached maximal values around 5000 and 3000 cells mL-1 respectively.
 On transect 600, pico-eukaryotes higher abundances were restricted to the surface layer with a 5 to 10-fold drop at 30 m.
 In contrast, nano-eukaryotes formed clear deep maxima, especially at stations 610 and 680.
 On transect 300, pico-eukaryotes were also abundant in the surface at the more off-shore stations.
 Still, they decreased sharply near-shore, while nano-eukaryotes' highest concentrations were near the river mouth, linked to high diatom concentrations (Balzano2012a).
 The composition of eukaryotic phytoplankton was determined with two different approaches.
 We isolated 164 cultures using a range of techniques (single-cell isolation, serial dilution, flow cytometry sorting) that have been characterized morphologically and genetically (Balzano2012b, Balzano2017) and deposited to the Roscoff Culture Collection (www.roscoff-culture-collection.org).
 Among these cultures, several new species have been discovered such as the new species of green algae Mantoniella beaufortii (Yau2020) or the diatom Pseudo-nitzschia arctica (Percopo2016), but more await description in particular among Pelagophyceae.
 One of the strains isolated (RCC2488, Chlamydomonas malina nomen nudum) has been recently found to be suitable for biotechnology applications (Morales-Sanchez2020).
 We also used molecular approaches by sorting pico- and nano-eukaryotic communities and characterizing their taxonomic composition by TRFLP (terminal-restriction fragment length polymorphism) analysis and cloning/sequencing of the 18S ribosomal RNA gene (Balzano2012a).
-While the pico-phytoplankton was dominated by the species Micromonas polaris, the nano-phytoplankton was more diverse and dominated by diatoms mostly represented by Chaetoceros neogracilis and C. gelidus, with the former mostly present at surface waters and the latter prevailing in the DCM (Balzano2012a).
+While the pico-phytoplankton was dominated by the species Micromonas polaris, the nano-phytoplankton was more diverse and dominated by diatoms mostly represented by Chaetoceros neogracilis and C. gelidus, with the former mostly present at surface waters and the latter prevailing in the SCM (Balzano2012a).
 Furthermore, C. neogracilis sampled from the Beaufort Sea consists of at least four reproductively isolated genotypes (Balzano2017).
-The comparison between the taxonomy of natural communities and isolated cultures (Fig. 11) reveals that although we succeeded at isolating some dominant species in the field such as M. polaris, C. neogracilis and C. gelidus some other important taxa such as the diatom Fragiliaropsis or the haptophyte Chrysochromulina were not recovered.
+The comparison between the taxonomy of natural communities and isolated cultures (Fig. 12) reveals that although we succeeded at isolating some dominant species in the field such as M. polaris, C. neogracilis and C. gelidus some other important taxa such as the diatom Fragiliaropsis or the haptophyte Chrysochromulina were not recovered.

-4.8 Carbon fluxes (Figs. 12-14)
+4.8 Carbon fluxes (Figs. 13-15)

 In the context of climate change, the main objective of the MALINA oceanographic expedition was to determine how (1) primary production, (2) bacterial activity and (3) photo-degradation influence carbon fluxes and cycling of organic matter in the Arctic.
-In the following sections, we present an overview of these processes that are detailed in Ortega-Retuerta2012a, Xie2012, Tremblay2014 and Link2013aaa.
+In the following sections, we present an overview of these processes in the water column that are detailed in Ortega-Retuerta2012a, Xie2012, Tremblay2014, and refer to Link2013a, Tolosa2013 and Rontani2012a for the related processes at the sediment-water interface.

-4.8.1 Phytoplankton primary production (Fig. 12)
+4.8.1 Phytoplankton primary production (Fig. 13)